18 Land Investments

 It should be clear that for s > 0, V0 < V0s.
 Finally combining these results allows us to express the effects of transaction costs on the maximum bid, minimum sell, and value-in-use models:

 Despite equal earning expectations, as a result of transaction costs, the maximum bid price is less than the minimum sell price making land illiquid.
-To make this point another way, suppose that we formed the ratio of the maximum bid price and the minimum sell price for land and assumed that = 5% and = 6%.
+To make this point another way, suppose that we formed the ratio of the maximum bid price and the minimum sell price for land and assumed that c = 5% and s = 6%.
 Then the buyer in this example would only be willing to offer 89.2% of the seller’s minimum sell price, and a sale would not occur.

 Other Factors Contributing to Asset Liquidity